Faculty of Arts & Science | St. George

-The University of Toronto Planning Alumni Committee and the Department of Geography & Planning invite alumni, faculty and fellow city builders to enjoy live music, hors d'oeuvres, each other's company and, especially, a keynote address on a pivotal planning topic.
+The University of Toronto Planning Alumni Committee (PAC) and the Department of Geography & Planning are pleased to invite alumni, faculty, and fellow city builders to the 24th Annual Friends of Planning Social.

-The UofT Planning Alumni Committee is comprised of volunteer members.
+The U of T Planning Alumni Committee is comprised of volunteer members.
 All proceeds from this event are used to enrich the learning experiences of graduate planning students and foster connections between students and the professional planning community.

 If you have any questions, please feel free to contact us and we will address them as best as we can:

 U of T alumni online programming includes free Massive Online Open Courses (MOOCs), the U of T alumni book club, and online lectures and webinars on a wide range of topics from health to computing to Indigenous Studies.